 Stink Currant • Ribes bracteosum To 3 meters.
 Part shade to full shade.
 Moist to wet places.
 A valuable wildlife riparian species.
 Arching branches and large leaves provide good cover.

-recently de-glaciated areas.
+areas.
 Nitrogen fixing.
-A pioneer species
+A pioneer species able to naturally

-able to naturally colonize bare areas, low nutrient soils, and
+colonize bare areas, low nutrient soils, and disturbed sites.

-disturbed sites.
 High flood and snow resistance.
-Usually
+Usually sub-alpine but also

-sub-alpine but also found at lower elevations.
-Extremely valuable
+found at lower elevations.
+Extremely valuable for restoration